AngieGreen/placegant/README.md

 placeGant
 ===========

-placegant is a small library for generating [placeGants](http://placeGant.me/).
+Inspired by placekitten, placeGant is a small helper for generating Gantman images.
+To see all the images available, visit http://placegant.me.

 Installing
 ----------